gcoyle83/sqlalchemy-test/README.md

     -  Add required packages with `pip install -r requirements.txt`

 Whichever of the above options are selected, next open your IDE of choice, if not already there from above and then open `src/skill-test.ipynb` and select the desired kernel, follow prompts to complete test.

+# Suggested Testing Format
+Testing is on screen, open Internet.
+Take 5 minutes to introduce the repo and test, then user has:

+-  ~5 minutes to set up test environment as directed above
+-  Provide 15 minutes for coding questions, then stop
+-  Provide 5 minutes for data model discussion questions